Graylog2/documentation/pages/installation/os/debian.rst

 Debian installation
 *******************

-This guide describes the fastest way to install Graylog on Debian Linux 8 (Jessie).
+This guide describes the fastest way to install Graylog on Debian Linux 9 (Stretch).
 All links and packages are present at the time of writing but might need to be updated later on.

 .. warning:: This setup should not be done on publicly exposed servers.
 This guide **does not cover** security settings!